 Pitch-side, join us to design your own kit, with artist Jessie McLaughlin; learn about the impact of stadium-led regeneration with Tottenham’s Trojan Horse group; celebrate a memorable goal by turning yourself into a ‘jumping jack’ fan wearing your teams colours with artist Rosie McGin and OOF.
 On the pitch, drop-in for a kick about, have a go at alternative forms of football and get a coaching lesson from the budding young players of Athenlay FC.

 In the stands, join in the week-long series of talks and debates.
 Do you know the impact of the new White Hart Lane on the local community?
 How have the political battles on the terraces moved to the online gaming forums?
 What is the relationship between football Casuals culture and British art?
-As well as a screening of films Bend it Like Beckham and Brown Queers, followed by a talk with artists involved.

 On Sunday, join us for, and join in, a day of Three-sided football (3SF) with the New Cross Irregulars and Deptford Three-Sided League.
 3SF, devised by Asger Jorn, sees three teams playing on a hexagonal pitch attempting to cooperate and work together to beat the other two teams.
 The winner is the team that concedes the least goals.
 For more information on the game, visit Deptford Three-Sided league.